qmk/qmk_firmware/users/bottilabo/readme.md

 # QMK Harmonize library
 - enables change qwerty layout to colemac,dvorak.... dynamically
 - has max 3-layout and 3-IM.
 You can choose them at compile time.
+- can plugin oled and rgblight function at compile time.

 ![atreus42](https://github.com/bottilabo/qmk-harmonize/raw/master/img/bottilabo-atreus42.png)